Financial replicator dynamics: emergence of systemic-risk-averting strategies: Analysis of Replicator dynamics

 \subsection{Random dynamics}

 When the new agent contacts two random agents of different groups, its choice depends directly upon the returns of the two contacted agents.
 The rest of the details remain the same as in average dynamics.
 In other words, the new agents observe less, their investment choice is solely based on the (previous round) returns of the two contacted agents.
-In this case the dynamics are governed by the following (see \eqref{Return_1}-\eqref{Return_2}): { { } where $ {\bar x}^{ \infty} = {\bar x}^{ \infty} (\epsilon_t)$ is given by Lemma \ref{Lem_Average_clearing}.
-Here we assume people prefer risk-free strategy under equality, one can easily consider the other variants.
-Once again this can be rewritten as
+In this case the dynamics are governed by the following (see \eqref{Return_1}-\eqref{Return_2}):